 It is advised to NOT sand the helmet before you start painting.
 I’ve confirmed with the makers of the DOC band that sanding may distort the helmet regardless of how fine the grit of the sandpaper is.

-After the paint is dry (about 15 minutes), carefully apply images onto the band with mod podge.
-I brushed mod podge on the back of the images and placed it on the helmet.
+After the paint is dry (about 15 minutes), carefully apply decals you just cut out onto the band with mod podge.
+I brushed the mod podge on the back of the decals and placed it on the helmet.

 Let dry your masterpiece!
 Since I only applied one thin coat of mod podge, I let the helmet dry for about 1.5 hours.

-Have fun DIY your baby’s DOC band!
-Let me know how yours turn out 😀
+Let me know how yours turn out by leaving a comment below!